Avenue (landscape): History

-The avenue is one of the oldest ideas in the history of gardens.
+The avenue is one of the oldest implements in the history of gardens.
 An Avenue of Sphinxes still leads to the tomb of the pharaoh Hatshepsut.
 Avenues similarly defined by guardian stone lions lead to the Ming tombs in China.
 British archaeologists have adopted highly specific criteria for "avenues" within the context of British archaeology.

 In French formal garden Baroque landscape design style, avenues of trees that were centered upon the dwelling radiated across the landscape.
 See the avenues in the Gardens of Versailles or Het Loo.
 Other late 17th-century French and Dutch landscapes, in that intensely ordered and flat terrain, fell naturally into avenues; Meindert Hobbema, in The Avenue at Middelharnis (1689) presents such an avenue in farming country, neatly flanked at regular intervals by rows of young trees that have been rigorously limbed up; his central vanishing point mimics the avenue's propensity to draw the spectator forwards along it.

 In Austria-Hungary, the fashion for establishing representative avenues appeared as early as the Renaissance and reached its peak in the Baroque period.
 Avenues lined the access roads to chateaus and manors, as well as pilgrimage routes and Stations of the Cross.
 The manorial landscape architecture was followed by "folk landscaping" with wayside chapels, crosses and shrines accompanied by trees.
 Later, Maria Theresa decreed in 1752 to plant trees along the new imperial roads for economic, aesthetic, orientation and safety reasons.
 Most avenues were created during the reigns of Maria Theresa and Joseph II.
 At the turn of the 18th and 19th centuries, new landscaping came from England, and formal aesthetics were replaced by the aesthetics of the natural landscape.
-During Napoleonic wars, pyramidal poplars became a new element, popular due their fast growth and distinctive shape.
+During Napoleonic wars, pyramidal poplars became a new element, popular due to their fast growth and distinctive shape.
 Also in the middle of the 19th century, when the construction of imperial roads continued, but at the same time a network of non-state side roads was created, the law ordered the planting of avenues along them, especially fruit trees and mulberries.
 Many baroque alleys have aged and been felled, and fruit tree alleys have become increasingly popular.
 At the time of the development of motoring, the oldest avenues often hinder the widening and modernization of rural roads and are the subject of dispute between conservationists and traffic safety requirements.